Institute for Integrative Healthcare Studies. Massage Therapy Continuing EducationVisit our parent site Natural Wellness

 When this pattern of antibiotics destroying good and bad bacteria is recognized, bodyworkers can offer their clients hope.
 The following strategies are used by alternative healthcare practitioners to restore healthy bowel flora:

 1. Suggest taking a good quality probiotic to help restore balance in the gastrointestinal system.
-While several dairy products have started including probiotics in foods, higher, more therapeutic concentrations of probiotics are found in supplements such as Fatigue Relief Plus.

 2. Tonifying certain acupressure points can stimulate a client’s immune and digestive systems.
 The most beneficial points for helping strengthen the gastrointestinal system include Large Intestine 11, Stomach 36 and Spleen 6.